$211,843Average Value$116Average Price per Sq Ft1Home For Sale

 Two major highways and several other commuting options

 This neighborhood is very compact and features ample paved sidewalks and bike lanes, making it a highly walkable and bikeable community.
-Commuters can easily hop on Michigan, I-96 or I-75 to get into and out of the area, the Vernor bus and Joy Road bus run conveniently through this area.
+Commuters can easily hop on the Michigan Highway, known as the M-5, or Interstates 75 or 96 to get into and out of the area, the Vernor bus and Joy Road bus serve the area.
 During standard commute hours, traffic is very heavy.
 Some students walk to school to avoid the rush hour jam.

 Cinco De Mayo Festival and The Blessing of the Lowriders